FlavScents AInsights Entry for Methyl Anthranilate (CAS: 134-20-3)

 9. Confidence & Data Quality Notes

-The data on methyl anthranilate is well-established, with comprehensive documentation from authoritative sources.
-Industry practices are well-documented, though some regional regulatory nuances may require further clarification.
-Known data gaps are minimal, primarily concerning long-term exposure studies.
+The data on methyl anthranilate is well-established, with comprehensive sensory and regulatory information available.
+Industry practices are well-documented, though some regional regulatory nuances may require further verification.
+Known data gaps are minimal, primarily related to specific regional regulatory updates.

 Citation hooks: FlavScents